Rhubarb Dream Bars

 These Rhubarb Dream Bars are easy to make and a great way to use up all that wonderful rhubarb you have growing in your garden!
 I can tell you now that so many people love this recipe.

-I planted even more rhubarb to make more desserts and recipes like, Rhubarb Meringue, Blueberry Rhubarb Jam, Strawberry Rhubarb Jam, No-Churn Rhubarb Ice Cream Recipe, Rhubarb Strawberry Cobbler, Super Easy Rhubarb Tarts, and Old Fashioned Rhubarb Loaf to name a few.
+I planted even more rhubarb to make more desserts and recipes like, Old-Fashioned Rhubarb Pudding Cake, Rhubarb Meringue, Blueberry Rhubarb Jam, Strawberry Rhubarb Jam, No-Churn Rhubarb Ice Cream Recipe, Rhubarb Strawberry Cobbler, Super Easy Rhubarb Tarts, and Old Fashioned Rhubarb Loaf to name a few.

 With the deer around it was either the garden or them this year and I quickly surrendered to the beauty of these animals.